CommunityVB/.github/profile/README.md

 Know of any others?
 Let us know!

 ## Connect with us
-Many of us hang out on [Discord](https://discord.gg/Y8EH5fF6WG), some use [this invite](https://discord.gg/Y8EH5fF6WG) to join the conversations.
+Many of us hang out on [Discord](https://discord.gg/Y8EH5fF6WG), you can use [this invite](https://discord.gg/Y8EH5fF6WG) to join the conversations.

 <!--